IBM/cloudpakforapps-workshop/workshop/README.md

   * Create a repository that will contain custom appsody stacks
   * Learn how to manage these custom stacks and how to make them available to developers.
 * **Customizing an existing Appsody Stack**
-  * Create a customer stack, to be hosted in our customer repository
+  * Create a custom stack, to be hosted in our custom repository
 * **Building your own Appsody Stack**
   * (Do we want to do this as part of this workshop?)